amisa44ca-source/Fictional_Forensic_reports/README.md

 All reports are **educational and creative works**; any resemblance to real persons or events is purely coincidental.
 AUTHOR’S NOTE: All the mock autopsy reports are based on a fictional case scenario generated using AI, as I do not have access to real forensic cases.
 The analysis, biological reasoning, and report structure were developed independently by me.
 This piece reflects my interest in forensic pathology and my effort to understand mechanisms of death through structured, scientific writing.
 Certain details have been simplified for clarity and may not fully reflect real-world forensic procedures.

-## This only documents my progress, not my best works.
-The ones given in my website won't be provided here.
+### This only documents my progress, not my best works.